The older I get the more I recognize the value in acting with intention and seeking those who interact with me intentionally.

 Traits of people with BAD INTENTIONS: Lack empathy, hurt others to get what they want, lying, inconsiderate, selfish, self-centered (self-serving), irrational, impatient, disrespectful, unaware of how their actions impact others and flaky.

-Now having a reference for establishing appropriate expectations, we can easily identify individuals in our lives with good intentions; and start releasing all those individuals in our lives with bad intentions.
+With a point of reference, we can more easily identify individuals in our lives with good intentions; and start releasing all those individuals in our lives with bad intentions.

-Now remember I said there are three essential components or traits of an individual who acts with intention, one being presence, two patience and three persistence, it's time for us to get a clearer picture of those behavioral traits.
-I'll further clarify below...
+Now, I remind you of my earlier mention of the three essential components or traits of an individual who acts with intention, 1) presence, 2) patience and 3) persistence, it's time for us to get a clearer picture of those behavioral traits.
+So allow me to further clarify below...

-This one should be self explanatory but because some of us are new to this and/or like to believe in things (signs) and manifest things that are not for their good, to satisfy their immediate desires (instant gratification), I will speak on this in detail.
+This one should be self explanatory but because some of us are new to this and/or like to believe in things (signs) and manifest things that are not for our good, but satisfy their immediate desires (instant gratification), I will speak on this in detail.

 Someone who wants to be with you, wants to pursue you and is intentional in their interactions will be present.
 When I say present I mean they will show up for you, answer for you, be genuine with you, and try for you.